sairen-zr/METACRAFTERS_SOLIDITY/README.md

 # EXECUTING THE PROGRAM

-Once you are on the Remix website, create a new file and name it 'MyToken.sol'.
+Once on the Remix website, create a new file and name it 'MyToken.sol'.
 Then paste the code below:

 // SPDX-License-Identifier: MIT
 pragma solidity 0.8.18;